CASE STUDY #3

 The output from Stream 1 was:

-1. Twenty two sector reports (including sector depths), plus
+1. Twenty two sector reports (including sector depths)

 2. Seven Investor Guides and Overview Reports